yale-swe/f22-yalenav/server/README.md

 └── yarn.lock
 ```

 It's key we keep track of what packages, dependencies, and typescript compiler options we opt for to make the developer experience (a little more) seamless.
-These files store of the metadata that governs how are typescript code is getting compiled and linted (see `tscongfig.*`) and on which scripts and dependencies our backend relies (`package.json` in particular.)
+These files store of the metadata that governs how are typescript code gets compiled and linted (see `tscongfig.*`) and on which scripts and dependencies our backend relies (`package.json` in particular.)

 For package management, we use `yarn`.